-Paul Bulcke in his capacity as active, non-executive Chairman, received Nestlé S.A. shares, which are blocked for three years.
-In addition to his responsibilities for the governance and strategy of the Group, this reflects specific responsibilities for the direction and control of the Group including the support of Nestlé Health Science through its Strategic Advisory Council, the direct leadership of Nestlé's interests in L'Oréal and the chairmanship of the Nestlé Science & Technology Advisory Council.
-Paul Bulcke maintains close relationships with shareholders including through worldwide Chairman's Roundtables.
-He also engages with other stakeholders including through his chairmanship of the 2030 Water Resources Group (WRG), the European Roundtable of Industrialists (ERT) and the WEF Community of Chairpersons.
+Paul Bulcke, in his capacity as active, non-executive Chairman, received Nestlé S.A. shares, which are blocked for three years.
+In addition to his responsibilities for the governance and strategy of the Group, this reflects specific responsibilities for the direction and control of the Group, including the support of Nestlé Health Science through its Strategic Advisory Council, the direct leadership of Nestlé's interests in L'Oréal and the chairmanship of the Nestlé Science & Technology Advisory Council.
+Paul Bulcke maintains close relationships with shareholders, including through worldwide Chairman's Roundtables.
+He also engages with other stakeholders, including through his Co-Chairmanship of the 2030 Water Resources Group (WRG) and the WEF Community of Chairpersons.
 The remuneration includes all compensation received in relation to these activities.

-dife 2021 2020
+2023 2022

-n - - - Value in CHF Number Value in CHF
+Value in CHF Number Value in CHF

-Cash compensation 600 000
+Cash compensation -

-Blocked shares (market value) (a) 3 500 000 27 236 2 900 000
+Blocked shares (market value) (a) 3 500 000 30 526 3 500 000

 Total Cash & Shares 3 500 000 3 500 000

-Company contribution to compulsory Swiss social security (b) 28 680 28 440
+Company contribution to compulsory Swiss social security (b) 29 400 28 680

-Total compensation 3 528 680 3 528 440
+Total compensation 3 529 400 3 528 680

-- (a) The Chairman is paid in arrears.
-The Nestlé S.A. shares equivalent to 100% of the annual remuneration will be delivered at the end of the Board year in April 2022.
-They will be valued at the closing price of the share on the SIX Swiss Exchange on the ex-dividend date 2022.
-The actual number of shares delivered will be published in the Compensation Report 2022. - (b) Since Company contributions to social security are based on full earnings, whereas benefits are capped, only contributions that lead to future benefits are included.
-The additional cost to the Company taking into account full social security employer contributions is CHF 127 932 in 2021 and CHF 129 375 in 2020.
+(a) The Chairman is paid in arrears.
+The Nestlé S.A. shares equivalent to 100% of the annual remuneration will be delivered at the end of the Board year in April 2024.
+They will be valued at the closing price of the share on the SIX Swiss Exchange on the ex-dividend date 2024.
+The actual number of shares delivered will be published in the Compensation Report 2024.

+(b) Since Company contributions to social security are based on full earnings, whereas benefits are capped, only contributions that lead to future benefits are included.
+The additional cost to the Company taking into account full social security employer contributions is CHF 127 216 in 2023 and CHF 127 932 in 2022.

-Share ownership of the non-executive members of the Board of Directors and closely related parties on December 31, 2021
+Share ownership of the non-executive members of the Board of Directors and closely related parties on December 31, 2023

 Number of shares held (a)

-Paul Bulcke, Chairman 1 449 177
+Paul Bulcke, Chairman 1 507 911

-Henri de Castries, Vice Chairman, Lead Independent Director 31 126
+Henri de Castries, Vice Chairman, Lead Independent Director 37 252

-Renato Fassbind 33 439
+Renato Fassbind 38 726

-Ann M. Veneman 22 804

-Eva Cheng 7 513

-Patrick Aebischer 14 108
+Patrick Aebischer 17 046

-Kasper B. Rorsted 4 675

-Pablo Isla 6 690
+Pablo Isla 11 977

-Kimberly A. Ross 6 344
+Kimberly A. Ross 4 975

-Dick Boer 4 628
+Dick Boer 8 153

-Dinesh Paliwal 12 280
+Dinesh Paliwal 15 523

-Hanne Jimenez de Mora 3 835
+Hanne Jimenez de Mora 9 864

-Lindiwe M. Sibanda
+Lindiwe M. Sibanda 2 938

+Chris Leong 1 527

+Luca Maestri 1 658

+Rainer Blair 153

+Marie-Gabrielle Ineichen-Fleisch 6 290

-Total as at December 31, 2021 1 596 619
+Total as at December 31, 2023 1 663 993

-Total as at December 31, 2020 1 540 344
+Total as at December 31, 2022